Wii-Linux/.github/profile/README.md

 ## Wii Linux 🐧
-Welcome to the Wii Linux github org!
+Welcome to the Wii Linux GitHub org!
 We are a group of dedicated developers, network engineers, and systems engineers dedicated to bringing you Linux on the Nintendo Wii.
 This started as a side project of [Techflash](https://techflash.wtf) but slowly turned into an group innitiative towards the cause.

 Quick Links